IDAES/idaes-pse/docs/getting_started/binaries.rst

 when solvers depend on POSIX standards.
 Currently the optional PETSc solver is the only one which does not run on Windows.

-In the WSL environment, download and extract the desired Linux release of the solver (i.e. PETSc) you would like to run following the instructions under manual installation above.
+In the WSL environment, download and extract the desired Linux release (e.g. Ubuntu 20.04) of the solver (i.e. PETSc) you would like to run following the instructions under manual installation above.
 Install required libraries libfortran, libblas, liblapack i.e.
 ``apt-get install liblapack3 libblas3 ligbomp1 libgfortran5``.
+Information on how to
+see the available Linux distributions for WSL, and to change the default distribution can be found `here <https://docs.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed>`_.

 In the WSL environment you can check that PETSc is installed correctly.
-In your desired Linux release navigate to the folder containint the compiled PETSc binary and run the command ``./petsc --version``.
-If setup correctly details of the PETSc release will be printed on the screen.
+In your desired Linux release navigate to the folder containing the compiled PETSc binary and run the command ``./petsc --version``.
+If setup correctly, details of the PETSc release will be printed on the screen.

 In the Windows IDAES binary directory, create a batch file with the format ``{solver}_wsl.bat`` for example for PETSc ``petsc_wsl.bat``.
-Assuming you have put the binary file in the ``$HOME/local/bin`` and your WSL user name is ``john``, and the distribution installed is ``Ubuntu-20.04`` the contents of the batch file to run the petsc are below:
+The location of the IDAES binary directory can be found by running the command ``idaes bin-directory``.
+Assuming you have put the binary file in ``$HOME/local/bin`` and your WSL user name is ``john``, and the distribution installed is ``Ubuntu-20.04`` the contents of the batch file to run the PETSc solver are below:

 .. code-block ::